WitchDevelops/WitchDevelops.github.io/technical_documentation/readme.md

 # About
 It's a technical documentation page about responsive web design.
-I created it from scratch (content, layout, color scheme, coding) in HTML, CSS and JavaScript.
+I created it from scratch (content, layout, color scheme, coding) in pure HTML, CSS and JavaScript.
+The main focus here wasn't the page content, so it is not perfect, but it can serve as a quick guide to responsive web design principles.
+The main goal of this project was to practice my frontend skills and learn how to implement JavaScript in HTML pages.

 # Link
 [See the project here](https://witchdevelops.github.io/technical_documentation/)